 However, there are many entry-level sports bike manufacturers in developing countries.
-Some of them are Bajaj, Hero, and TVS.
-The Bajaj Pulsar, Hero Karizma ZMR, and TVS Apache RTR are some of the popular Sports bikes in India.
+Some of them are Bajaj, Hero, and TVS Motors.
+The Bajaj Pulsar, Hero Karizma ZMR, and TVS Apache RTR are some of the popular sports bikes in India.

-In short, Sports motorcycles are capable to travel short distances without any hassles.
-They offer great performance, cornering and handling abilities.
+In short, Sports motorcycles are capable of traveling short distances without any hassles.
+They offer great performance, cornering, and handling abilities.
 With sharp cornering ability, these bikes are quite fun to ride on the winding roads/bends.

 However, they are not much comfortable for the long-distance commute due to their cramped seating position.
-Hence, most people use them for the short-distance commute on the highways or for racing.
+Hence, most people use them for short-distance commutes on the highways or to participate in racing events.